KhaingNaing/ImageGen/README.md

 - [ ] Produce voice using tool like [11Labs](https://elevenlabs.io/)
 - [ ] Using tool like [PIKA Lab](https://pika.art/home) to generate video in lip sync mode to match the voice

+Congrats!
+Your loneliness is officially cured... or at least it's taken a vacation!